GuidoDipietro/FMC/README.md

 - **mo3s.py**
   Frequency plot of all rolling mo3s in the latest 100 solutions.
 - **worst_of_X.py**
-  Mean of worst solution by chunk.
-Partition and scan stats displayed, customizable sizes.
+  Mean of worst solution (and 2nd and 3rd worst) by chunks.
+Partition and scan stats.
+Customizable sizes.

 ## solutions
 Some solutions I found especially nice (PBs / interesting solutions), both mine and foreign.